Moshoeshoe I: Reign

-Family and Lineage
+Family and lineage

-In 1810, Moshoeshoe married Mabela the daughter of the Bafokeng chief, Seepheephe who was chosen for him by his father.
-She became his senior wife assuming the name ’MaMohato with whom he had four sons and Letsie, Molapo, Masopha and Majara as well as a daughter named Mathe.
+In 1810, Moshoeshoe married ’Mamabela, daughter of the Bafokeng chief, Seephephe, who was chosen for him by his father.
+She became his senior wife assuming the name 'MaMohato with whom he had four sons and Letsie, Molapo, Masopha and Majara as well as a daughter named Mathe.
 Their relationship was described by visiting missionaries as deeply affectionate. ’MaMohato died in 1834 either due to complications during childbirth or due to a violent domestic argument stemming from an act of infidelity she had committed with one of Moshoeshoe's main councilors.

-Moshoeshoe practiced polygamy, he had 30 wives in 1833, with the number rising to 140 in 1865.
+Moshoeshoe practiced polygamy; he had 30 wives in 1833, with the number rising to 140 in 1865.
 The names of 17 of them have been traced.
 Polygamy allowed Moshoeshoe to both forge alliances with other chiefs and increase his wealth as his subjects were expected to cultivate his wives' field per Sotho custom.
 Despite the presence of his other wives, he considered himself a widower following ’MaMohato's death.
 Only the children from his first marriage constituted the royal line of descent.
 Apart from ’MaMohato, only ‘Maneko a second ranking wife wielded considerable influence in the household.
 Similarly to the principal wife second ranking wives were women of power, who had separate houses, herds of cattle, fields and servants.
 Their sons were expected to take important positions in the kingdom.
 Moshoeshoe's third ranking wives were assigned to the houses of more senior wives where they acted as servants.
 Unlike more senior wives they did not cohabit with their husband and their condition bordered on slavery.
 Foreign visitors and Moshoeshoe's subjects were allowed to have sexual relationships with his third ranking wives, yet the children produced from such encounters were considered to be his.

 Legacy

 Moshoeshoe Day is an annual national holiday in Lesotho celebrated on 11 March, the date of Moshoeshoe's death.
 Celebrations include the laying of wreaths on Moshoeshoe's grave at Thaba Bosiu by a delegation led by Lesotho's monarch, a celebratory parade and other entertainment activities.

 The Moshoeshoe I International Airport, Lesotho's only international airport is named in his honour.

 South African-made shweshwe fabric is named for King Moshoeshoe I who once received a gift of it and then popularized it throughout his realm.

+He would also be brought up in the 1993 Pinky and the Brain Animaniacs episode Win Big.